-Next Steps
+M. Next Steps

-The 2018 Short Term Rental Study directed by City Council Motion M-18-194 will be presented to the City Planning Commission on September 25, 2018.
-Before it considers the Study, the CPC must first hold a public hearing; special rules were adopted at the September 11, 2018 meeting that will (1) limit each speaker to a maximum of one (1) minute, and (2) disallow speakers from ceding time to another speaker.
-Taking public input into mind, the CPC can choose to forward the Study to the City Council with or without changes to the staff recommendations.
-If the CPC chooses to modify the Study recommendations, the staff will incorporate those recommendations and forward the revised Study to the City Council by the deadline of October 5, 2018.
+The City Planning Commission's written recommendations, together with the staff report and recommendation, shall be forwarded to the City Council for consideration.
 The City Council may choose to hold its own public hearing on the Study, though it is not required.
 The City Council may then direct the CPC to consider all or part of the recommendations as text changes to the Comprehensive Zoning Ordinance.
 If that is done, the CPC will docket the request and write a staff report with recommendations for specific zoning text changes.
 The zoning docket would require an additional public hearing before the CPC and again the CPC may choose to recommend text changes to the City Council with or without modification of the staff recommendations, or they could recommend denial of the proposal.
 Next, the City Council must hold a public hearing before considering adoption of zoning text changes.
 The Council may adopt, adopt with modifications, or deny the recommendations of the CPC.